1979 Garuda Indonesian Airways Fokker F28 crash: Accident

-The aircraft had departed Palembang 80 minutes earlier and had been cleared for an approach to runway 05 at Medan Airport.
+The aircraft, operating with an unknown flight number, had departed Palembang 80 minutes earlier and had been cleared for an approach to runway 05 at Medan Airport.
 The aircraft was asked to report passing the nondirectional beacon (NDB) "ON" at 2500 ft.
 The pilot then reported he was maintaining a height of 9300 ft as the NDB was unreliable.
 The approach controller then asked them to maintain that height until after they had passed the NDB.
 The pilot then reported they were at 6000 ft.
 The aircraft struck the 7200 ft volcano Mount Sibayak at 5560 ft.